Jermantown Road Corridor Improvements

 20 Years of Experience

-by Engaged Neighbor, over 2 years ago
+by Engaged Neighbor, almost 3 years ago

 I've lived off Jermantown road for more than 20 years and have many stories to tell.
 Improvements are sorely needed and I'm grateful to the engineers and City administrators collaborating to find solutions for the future.
 First, thanks and a pat on the back for the improvements already made, and not just for traffic but for pedestrians: The new 66 bridge project is fantastic!
 Without sidewalks, we took our lives into our hands trying to walk up to Oak Mar Rec Center.
 That was the first thing I noticed about the new bridge: sidewalks!